Recent Modeling Advances in Dense Suspension Rheology: Recent Developments: Beyond Mean-field Description

-From a network and graph-theoretic standpoint, loops represent the simplest motifs in the FCN.
+From a network and graph-theoretic standpoint, particular attention has been given to loops as simple motifs in the FCN.
 Of particular importance are third-order loops, whose emergence has been linked to frustrated particle rotation and enhanced constraint~\cite{papadopoulos2018network}.
-Recent computational studies show that $\eta_r$ collapses on a unique master plot when plotted against the number of third-order loops $n_3$ across a wide parameter space of $(\phi,\sigma,\mu_s)$~\cite{d2025topological}.
-This establishes FCN as the \emph{mesoscale} descriptor of \emph{macroscale} rheology, including DST and SJ.
+Recent computational studies suggest that $\eta_r$ can collapse onto a master curve when plotted against the number of third-order loops $n_3$ across a wide parameter space of $(\phi,\sigma,\mu_s)$~\cite{d2025topological}.
+These observations suggest that FCN can serve as an important \emph{mesoscale} descriptor of \emph{macroscale} rheology, including DST and SJ.
 Using the pebble-game algorithm, Naald et al.~\cite{Naald_2024} analyzed the locally ``minimally'' rigid clusters that are formed as the suspension is sheared. \emph{Nearly} system-spanning rigid clusters were found in the vicinity of jamming; however, the onset of rigidity $\phi_{\mathrm{rig}}$ was found to be close and yet distant from $\phi_{\mathrm{DST}}$ (packing fraction corresponding to DST).

-Further studies also showed that bulk rigidity stems from the local rigidity of FCNs~\cite{Santra_2025}.
+Further studies suggest that the bulk rigidity stems from the local rigidity of FCNs~\cite{Santra_2025}.
 CST and DST have also been shown to be distinguished based on the degree of constraint and rigidity at the cluster level~\cite{Nabizadeh_2022}.
-Collectively, these results indicate that rigidity, rather than DST as previously hypothesized~\cite{Singh_2018}, is a precursor to shear jamming.
+Collectively, these results suggest that the emergence of rigidity may play an important role in the onset of shear jamming.
+However, the effect of many parameters, such as finite particle softness, system size, and protocol dependence, remains unexplored.

+More recent studies have further generalized the network picture by explicitly accounting for different types of constraints, including only sliding or sliding and rolling~\cite{Sharma_2025}.
+Sliding-only systems exhibit highly branched networks that require orthogonal support for stability, as proposed by Cates et al.~\cite{Cates_1998a}.
+However, with rolling constraints, stability can be achieved through long self-supporting chains, even with a large fraction of rattlers.
+These results suggest that the network organization and mechanical stability depend not only on the number of contacts but also on the \emph{type} of constraints.
+These findings are consistent with experimental work by Hsiao and coworkers, who experimentally reported that the contact network is strongly affected by particle roughness~\cite{Pradeep_2021}.